pwpatton/badeball-cypress-cucumber-allure-example/README.md

 }
 ```

-###Getting a runtime failure that stops the test from completing and allure-results from being generated.
+Getting a runtime failure that stops the test from completing and allure-results from being generated.
-In the browser running the cypress test open the developer window and see this stacktrace in the console.
+- In the browser run the cypress test
+- open the developer window
+- see this stacktrace in the console.

 ```javascript
 Uncaught TypeError: The following error originated from your application code, not from Cypress.
 It was caused by an unhandled promise rejection.